rd--/blksc3/md/glossary.md

 ## Program Oracle

 The program oracle (易) selects at random from a subset of the list of programs in the program menu.
-The 易 button can be selected using the _r_ access key.
+The 易 button can be selected using the _"r"_ access key.

 ## Programs

 There is a list of illustrative SuperCollider [Programs](https://blksc3.rohandrape.net/?e=help/Program/--Programs--) that have been translated into block drawings.
 The programs are arranged by author initials and include references to the original sources.
-The _Programs_ menu can be selected using the _p_ access key.
+The _Programs_ menu can be selected using the _"p"_ access key.

 ## Replace

 The _Replace_ button evaluates the program in the workspace and sends the answer to the synthesiser, applying a cross-fade with the previous program.
 There is also a _Replace_ entry in the workspace context menu.
-The _Replace_ button can be selected using the _-_ access key.
+The _Replace_ button can be selected using the _"-"_ access key.

 ## Reset

 The _Reset_ button resets the synthesiser.
 There is also a _Reset_ entry in the workspace context menu.
-The _Reset_ button can be selected using the _._ access key.
+The _Reset_ button can be selected using the _"."_ access key.

 ## Scalable Vector Graphics